 - Others seeing you in a positive light

 - Inclusion to broader conversations for insight on strategic topics such as pain points, addressing business problems, and departmental direction

 Virtual Work Environments

-The start of a new position is challenging enough; a virtual or work from home (WFH) environment makes orientation even more challenging and poses additional problems.
+The start of a new position is challenging enough; a virtual or work-from-home (WFH) environment makes orientation even more challenging and poses additional problems.
 Don’t let WFH put a damper on matters.
-Our success requires having strong relationships with others, and we have to make the social investment.
+Our success requires having strong relationships with others, and we have to make a social investment.
 Try the following tips to keep you on track:

 - Have a plan and schedule for relationship-building time

 - Use video communication tools like MS Teams, Skype, and Zoom